DAY 1, 2 JUNE 2022. ARRIVAL IN GUANGZHOU

 Dates & Pricing

-Rates for China culinary tour are quoted in US Dollars and are valid for two confirmed travelers and above.
+Rates for China culinary tour are quoted in US Dollars.

 - Note: China private culinary tour rates are valid all year round, but are not valid for trips that occur (in whole, or in part) during Chinese national holidays: